-Applications must meet the following criteria to be eligible for consideration:
+Applications must meet the following set of questions/criteria to be eligible for consideration:

-- 1. Is the application complete? - 2.
-Is the proposed project an eligible activity per CDBG or HOME regulations? - 3.
-If applying for CDBG funds, does the proposed project meet a CDBG National Objective? - 4.
-Does the project Affirmatively Further Fair Housing? - 5.
-Is the applicant an eligible applicant/sub-recipient/recipient per CDBG/HOME regulations? - 6.
-Does the applicant demonstrate administrative capacity to effectively deliver the proposed project? - 7.
+- 3. Is the application complete? - 4.
+Is the proposed project an eligible activity per CDBG or HOME regulations? - 5.
+If applying for CDBG funds, does the proposed project meet a CDBG National Objective? - 6.
+Does the project Affirmatively Further Fair Housing? - 7.
+Is the applicant an eligible applicant/sub-recipient/recipient per CDBG/HOME/ESG regulations? - 8.
+Does the applicant demonstrate administrative capacity to effectively deliver the proposed project? - 9.
 For homelessness-related projects only: Will the project significantly impact HEARTH system-wide performance measures?
-Will it shorten the length of homeless episodes, decrease returns to homelessness, or increase placements in permanent housing? - 8.
-For homelessness-related projects only: Does the project adhere to the principles of Housing First and participate in Coordinated Entry?
-If a homeless-serving housing project, does it accept referrals from Coordinated Entry? - 9.
+Will it shorten the length of homeless episodes, decrease returns to homelessness, or increase placements in permanent housing?

+- 10. For homelessness-related projects only: Is the project recommended for funding by the Sonoma County CoC? - 11.
 Is the project located in a member jurisdiction of the Urban County?

-10. SELECTION CRITERIA
+10. Selection Criteria

-The following criteria will be used in the evaluation of eligible applications and will influence the Commission's funding recommendations to the CD Committee.
-Capital Projects must meet all pre-award conditions, as is also the case for housing awards.
+The following criteria will be used in the evaluation of eligible applications and will influence the Commission's funding recommendations to the CD Committee and CTAC.
+All projects must meet all pre-award conditions..